 Since an evaluation of literature makes for heavy reading.
 Only include important information and leave out what is irrelevant.
 Focus on key aspects that help a reader understand the relationship between your proposed research work and the work done by other researchers.
 Try breaking down the available literature based on themes.

-You could adopt these five steps to frame your literature evaluation while writing a research proposal:
+You could adapt these five steps to frame your literature evaluation while writing a research proposal:

 - Explain how your own work relates to the literature draws from it, moves away from it, blends with it, or adds a novel point of view to it.